MicrosoftDocs/learn/learn-pr/advocates/use-azure-maps-to-track-air-pollution/includes/5-use-azure-maps-sdk-on-a-web-page.md

     ![The kill terminal button](../media/kill_terminal.png)

-1. Re-launch the terminal by selecting **Terminal > New terminal**, to ensure that your terminal is using the virtual environment.
+1. Relaunch the terminal by selecting **Terminal > New terminal**, to ensure that your terminal is using the virtual environment.

 ### Install the necessary Pip packages